ethereum-optimism/superchain-ops/runbooks/mcp-l1.md

   --outfile input.json
 ```

-The `startBlock` is the the block number at which the `SystemConfig` proxy was initialized for the
+The `startBlock` is the block number at which the `SystemConfig` proxy was initialized for the
 first time.
 To find this value, find the very first `Initialize` event after the `SystemConfig`
 was deployed.
 One way to do this is view the Etherscan events page for the contract.
 This only
 shows the last 25 or less events, which is often enough.
 Etherscan will tell you the transaction